gyng/ditherer/README.md

     yarn build                      # test build, builds in /dist yarn build:prod                 # production build, builds in /dist

+Set the environment variable `DEPLOY_TARGET=github` if preparing a prebuilt bundle for GitHub Pages.
+This sets the basename of react-router for hosting in a subdirectory (GitHub Pages does this).
+Configure the `basePaths` in [`webpack.config.js`](/webpack.config.js) to point to your repository name. `yarn deploy:github` will set this environment variable for you.

 ### Test

     yarn test                       # runs unit tests once